Due to COVID-19 border restrictions, our showroom is currently closed. However, we are operating as normal. Orders and enquiries are not affected.

-Engineered floating floor boards can be installed far more quickly and easily than solid hardwood flooring.
-Most floating timber floors also come pre-finished; which means that sanding, staining, or sealing is not required during or after installation.
-You can save time and money on floating floor installation costs by choosing engineered timber.
+Engineered timber flooring can be installed far more quickly and easily than solid hardwood flooring.
+Most engineered timber products also come pre-finished, which means that sanding, staining, or sealing is required during or after installation.
+You can save time and money on installation costs by choosing engineered timber.

-Engineered timber is similar to laminate flooring due to its multi-layered construction.
-However, laminate is a 100% synthetic product without the appeal of real timber.
-Laminates, while made to resemble real hardwood, don't show the same colour and pattern variation as engineered timbers, and are often called vinyl timber flooring.
+Engineered timber flooring is similar to laminate flooring due to its multilayered construction.
+However, laminate flooring is a completely synthetic product without the natural appeal of engineered timber.
+Laminate flooring, while made to resemble real hardwood, does not show the same colour and pattern variation as engineered timber.

-Floating timber floors can also have double or triple the lifetime of laminate floors.
-While you may end up paying more for the initial cost of your timber flooring, you will guarantee many years of quality wear and tear in your home or business.
+Engineered timber floors can also have double or triple the lifetime of laminate floors.
+While you may end up paying more for engineered timber flooring, you will also guarantee many years of quality flooring in your home or business.

-Floating timber floors are a great addition to many different rooms in your home and are a popular choice in open areas in today's modern homes.
-They can provide a sense of enlargement even in smaller spaces.
-Floating timbers would also be a great choice for a kitchen or dining space.
-Small rugs can be placed for added protection if you have concerns about scratches or spills.
+Engineered timber floors would also be a great choice for a kitchen or dining space.
+Small rugs can be placed for added protection in kitchen spaces if you have concerns about scratches or spills.
 Engineered timber is hard-wearing, which makes it a perfect choice for rooms like the kitchen that are highly trafficked.

-The main consideration you should give your floating floor boards is to choose special cleaners.
+The main consideration you should give your engineered timber flooring is to choose special cleaners.
 You should avoid using generic detergents and other kinds of floor cleaners, which may cause permanent, lasting damage to your engineered timber flooring.

-Always follow the manufacturer's cleaning guidelines.
-You should regularly sweep or vacuum dust and dirt that accumulate on your floors.
-Do not let liquid messes linger on your engineered timber floors.
-You can use a dry or damp mop for a thorough cleaning.
-In many ways, your floating timber floors should be treated similarly to solid timber flooring due to the quality of the timber top lay.
+Otherwise, you should regularly sweep or vacuum dust and dirt that accumulate on your floors.
+Do not let liquid messes linger on your engineered timber floors, but you can use a dry or damp mop for a thorough cleaning.
+In many ways, engineered timber floors should be treated similarly to solid timber flooring due to the quality of the timber top layer.